 “As we navigate day by day, through this public health crisis… this dashboard is critical in helping us potentially save lives.
 It gives us situational awareness of resources that are available across the region to take care of COVID-19 patients,” said Dr. Peter Chang, TGH vice president of care transitions.
 “It breaks down silos between competing hospitals for this collaborative community effort.”

-The result is a powerful partnership between TGH, AdventHealth, BayCare Health System, HCA Healthcare, Lakeland Regional Health, Lee Health and Manatee Memorial Hospital.
+The result is a powerful partnership between TGH, AdventHealth, BayCare Health System, HCA Healthcare, Lakeland Regional Health, and Manatee Memorial Hospital.

 “Today more than ever, data integrity and data trust are of the utmost importance to ensure proper communication and to improve the speed of decision making.
 At a time when the balance between speed and accuracy is crucial, making critical data readily available, accessible, and reliable to these hospitals is a must,” said Chris Moyer, President & CEO of SME.